co-cart/co-cart/NEXT_CHANGELOG.md

 - Added ability to return the fields in the cart response based on a pre-configured option as alternative to filtering the fields individually.
 Options: `mini`, `digital`, `digital_fees`, `shipping`, `shipping_fees`, `removed_items` and `cross_sells`
 - Added batch support and new batch endpoint to handle multiple cart requests to return a single cart response.
 (API v2 supported ONLY) [See guide for example](#).
 - Added new endpoint to delete all items (only) in the cart.
+- Added new endpoint to generate cart key.

 ## Authentication